heispv/python_class/README.md

 * [02_python_basics](https://github.com/heispv/python_class/blob/master/02_python_basics.ipynb): In this session we talked about Lists and their methods like append(), insert(), index(), count() etc. Also talked about Tuples and Dictionaries and their methods.
 Note that Dictionaries part will be finished in the next session.

 * [03_python_basics](https://github.com/heispv/python_class/blob/master/03_python_basics.ipynb): In this session we finished the Dictionaries topic.
 We talked about if ... else and also how to use and/or with.
 Also started to talk about Loops which is going to be completed in the next session.

+* [04_python_basics](https://github.com/heispv/python_class/blob/master/04_python_basics.ipynb) : This session's main purpose was to learn how can we search in the internet to find the answer which is suitable for the problem that we may face.
+We also answered to the questions of some students.
+A question has mentioned in the end of the class for students to solve.